 Residential Annual Water Demand in Gallons Per Capita Per Day

-• This is an annual metric and only reflects data through 2023.
-The reduction in 2023 is due mostly to a 123% increase in precipitation during the irrigation season in 2023 compared to the same season's average precipitation from 2018-2022.
+• This is an annual metric and only reflects data through 2024.
+The 19.6% increase in water use in 2024 compared to 2023 is due mostly to a 70% decrease in precipitation during the irrigation season in 2024 compared to the same season's average precipitation in 2023.

 • The AWWA National Water domestic per capita consumption benchmark from 2017 is about 61 gallons per person per day, which is notably lower than ours.
 This is likely due to certain areas in the US not needing to irrigate landscapes, whereas in the arid west, outdoor water use is much higher and contributes to greater per capita water consumption.